Hagia Irene: Church architecture

 Reconstruction during the reign of Justinian I shows change in the architecture of the atrium and narthex, which stayed intact after the earthquake.
 Restoration after the earthquake created a stronger foundation for the church.
 Before being rebuilt, the foundation had significant structural problems.
 This restoration established a cross-domed plan on the gallery level while still being able to keep the original basilica plan at the ground level.
 The narthex can be found to the west, preceded by the atrium, and then the apse on the east side.
-Hagia Irene still holds its dome and has peaked roofs on the north, west, and south sides of the church.
+Hagia Irene still has its dome and has peaked roofs on the north, west, and south sides of the church.
 The dome itself is 15m wide and 35m high and has twenty windows.
 Hagia Irene has the typical form of a Roman basilica, consisting of a nave and two aisles, which are divided by three pairs of piers.
 This helps support the galleries above the narthex.
 Semicircular arches are also attached to the capitals which also helps give support to the galleries above.

 Art inside the church

 In Byzantine tradition, there is a unique vestige of the Iconoclastic art within the church.
 The apse semidome and the bema arch are covered with mosaics.
 There are also the frescoes which can be found on the south side aisle.
 These mosaics date back to about the 8th century.
-This was during the time of the earthquake which most of the upper parts of the church can date back to.
+This was during the time of the earthquake which most of the upper parts of the church can be dated back to.
 There is also a mosaic of a cross, which is outlined in black with a gold ground.
 The ends are flared along with having teardrop shapes at the end.
 This extends around the base of the semidome.
 The cross was put in during the reconstruction by Constantine V, which was during the Iconoclastic years.
 On the bema arch there is an inscription of Psalm 64 verses 4–5 on the inner side, and then on the outer side there is an inscription of Amos 6 verse 6.
 There is evidence of alterations on these inscriptions as well.
 The inscriptions detail a praise to the church as it is the house of the lord.
 The verses, especially the Psalm, were used as inspiration for some of the mosaics in Hagia Sophia.

 Hagia Irene also holds a synthronon.
 Synthronons are rows of built benches that are arranged in a semicircle in the apse.
 During Divine Liturgy this is where the clergy would sit.
 This is the only synthronon that has survived in the city from the Byzantine era.
 The synthronon in Hagia Irene has six tiers of seats.
 There are doors at both side that open up into an ambulatory beneath the fourth tier of seats.

+The capitals of the original church building were removed during a reconstruction in the Byzantine era, and only ten of them were reused in the atrium of the building.
+They show monograms with the names and titles of the imperial couple Justinian and Theodora.